 Every year, maritime institutes around the world churn out thousands of fresh deck cadets and marine engineers.
 Each of these young graduates has high hopes of making it big in the maritime field by becoming a first-rate seafarer someday.

-With their newly attained knowledge and training, these officers embark on-board ships with reputed shipping companies, work for few years, and attempt to upgrade their ranks.
+With their newly attained knowledge and training, these officers embark on-board ships with reputed shipping companies, work for a few years, and attempt to upgrade their ranks.
 However, in spite of highly lucrative job offers, adventurous working environment, and a “globetrotting” lifestyle, most of these seafarers suddenly decide to quit their ship jobs by accepting opportunities onshore.
 This trend is on the rise and is now being seen in several countries around the world.

-As the number of seafarer quitting the industry increases every year, we ponder, what is it that propels them to quit such a respectable and lucrative career after sailing for few years?
+As the number of seafarer quitting the industry increases every year, we ponder, what is it that propels them to quit such a respectable and lucrative career after sailing for a few years?
 Though some of the reasons we found out are common and obvious, there are a few new and surprising ones as well.

 After doing a survey which involved a number of sea-going professionals who have already quit sea jobs or are planning to, we enumerated the following main reasons which bother seafarers today.